DatabayAG/tarc-pdf/README.md

 npm install puppeteer
 ````

-Then clone this repository to the directory in which you installed the puppeteer.
+Then clone this repository to the directory in which you installed puppeteer.

 ## Start